CrashOps/Flutter-Example/README.md

 ## Installation
 ### 🔌 & ▶️

-Easiest to install, it's a "plug n' play" plugin.
-All you need to do is adding `crashops_flutter` dependency and CrashOps will automatically start monitoring on each app launch.
+[Our plugin](https://pub.dev/packages/crashops_flutter) is pretty straight forward and easy to "plug n' play".
+All you need to do is adding `crashops_flutter` dependency and CrashOps will automatically start monitoring native crashes on each app launch.

 Required changes in your `pubspec.yaml` file:
 ```